 To support our pay-for-performance philosophy and underlying fundamental principles of our compensation programs, we have implemented certain policies regarding NEO ownership of and actions in connection with stock and other incentive compensation.
-In addition to our compensation programs, we believe that appropriate stock ownership guidelines and our stock trading, clawback and pledging and anti-hedging policies further align the interests of our executives with shareholders by encouraging long-term superior performance without encouraging excessive or unnecessary risk taking.
+In addition to our compensation programs, we believe that appropriate stock ownership guidelines and our stock trading, clawback and pledging, and anti-hedging policies further align the interests of our executives with shareholders by encouraging long-term superior performance without encouraging excessive or unnecessary risk taking.

-Fundamental Policies Stock ownership Requires NEOs to hold Emerson stock equal to at least a specified multiple of base salary.
-NEOs generally have 5 years to comply.
+Fundamental Policies ; Stock ownership Requires NEOs to hold Emerson stock equal to at least a specified multiple of base salary.
+NEOs generally have five years to comply.
 Emerson NEOs substantially exceed the guidelines.
-Effective October 1, 2021, we have increased our stock ownership guidelines as follows: Position Req.
-Multiple(1) Actual(2) CEO CFO Other NEOs From 5X to 6X From 3X to 4X From 1X to 3X 8.4X 47.3X 10.9X-27.7X Stock trading Requires written per mission from CEO and from CFO or General Counsel be efore trading in Emers on stock.
-Clawback compensation if the Company's financial expanded clawback Board determines that the estatements.
-Our 2015 Incerights for all incentive comp executive officer has engaged ntive Shares Plan includes a ensation awards and payme d in intentional miscon dditional clawback pro nts to provide for pote officer's annual bonus or long-term incentive duct leading to a material restatement of the positions.
-Beginning in fiscal 2019, the Company ential forfeiture or clawback in connection with bonduct and Code of Ethics to the extent allowed Hedging ransactions to hedge or offset value declines in , equity swaps and exchange funds.
-Pledging Prohibits pledging of f Company shares as collate eral for a loan by Directors or elected officers.
+Effective October 1, 2021, we increased our stock ownership guidelines as follows: Position Req.
+Multiple(1) Actual(2) CEO CFO Other NEOs From 5X to 6X From 3X to 4X From 1X to 3X 7.3X 35.9X 9.7X-20.6X Stock trading Requires written permiss Requires written permission from CFO and General Counsel before trading in Emerson stock.
+Clawback compensation if the Boa Company's financial stat expanded clawback righ rd determines that the tements.
+Our 2015 Inc ts for all incentive com executive officer has eng entive Shares Plan includ apensation awards and pa aged in intentional r es additional clawba yments to provide fo ecutive officer's annual bonus or long-term incentive misconduct leading to a material restatement of the ack provisions.
+Beginning in fiscal 2019, the Company or potential forfeiture or clawback in connection with e of Conduct and Code of Ethics to the extent allowed Hedging Our hedging policy prohibits officers (including executive officers) and Directors from engaging in transactions to hedge or offset value declines in the value of our stock such as short selling, put or call options, forward sale or purchase contracts, equity swaps and exchange funds.
+Pledging Prohibits pledging of Co mpany shares as colla iteral for a loan by Directo rs or elected officers 3 .

-- (1) Includes share equivalents and shares in retirement accounts and restricted stock. - (2) Actual multiple based on beneficial ownership, excluding options (see page 60), and share price of \$94.20 as of September 30, 2021; excludes former CEO, D. N. Farr
+(1) Includes share equivalents and shares in retirement accounts and restricted stock

+(2) Actual multiple based on beneficial ownership, excluding options (see page 57), and share price of \$73.23 as of September 30, 2022.